Jacksfilms: Your Grammar Sucks (2011–2021)

 On June 20, 2011, Douglass began the series Your Grammar Sucks (YGS), mocking internet comments with excessive grammatical and spelling errors.
 Your Grammar Sucks would ultimately be the catalyst that jumpstarted Douglass's popularity on YouTube, and on June 27, 2013, the jacksfilms channel reached 1 million subscribers; this sits at a combined 6.18 million across his YouTube channels as of March 2024.
 In 2014, Douglass's channel jacksfilms was listed on NewMediaRockstarss list of the top 100 YouTube channels, ranked at #54.

 A typical episode of Your Grammar Sucks is between 2 and 8 minutes long, and consists of Douglass reading the comments aloud word-for-word.
 Some episodes feature Douglass adapting the grammatically poor comments into a rap, a drinking game, or a sketch.
 An hour-long special, Your Grammar Sucks #100, premiered on November 20, 2015.
 It features several other YouTubers, including jacksepticeye, Markiplier, Rhett and Link, Ryan Higa, and Vsauce.
 As of 2025, it remains the most viewed installment of Your Grammar Sucks to date.

 Around 2017, episodes began to be released less frequently under an inconsistent upload schedule, with plans to end the series due to repetitiveness.
 On May 8, 2021, Douglass switched over to the blind format where his team picks posts for him to react.
 On September 18, 2021, episode #145 was released, and the series came to an indefinite halt.

 In 2014, Douglass created the Jackask series, where he gives satirical answers to user-submitted questions.
 Since the introduction of a blind format in 2021, his responses have become more genuine.
 As of 2024, Jackask has over 100 episodes.

-Also in 2014, Douglass created the Gamergod88 series, which parodied Let's Play videos on YouTube.
-Gamergod88 was short-lived, and the last episode was uploaded in the same year.